flipt-io/flipt/README.md

 ## Logos

-Some of our users running Flipt in production.
+Some of the companies depending on Flipt in production.

 <p>
     <a href="https://paradigm.co">